 If you were denied at the Administrative Hearing level, you have thirty (30) days from the date of the hearing decision to:

-1. In-Person: Appear in person at Superior Court, 850 Bryant Street, Room 145, Monday–Friday, between 8:00 am and 3:30 pm, to request a de novo hearing.
+1. In-Person: Appear in person at Superior Court, 850 Bryant Street, Room 145, Monday–Friday (excluding holidays), between 8:30 am and 2:00 pm, to request a de novo hearing.
 Bring all documents regarding the citation with you.
 Upon your appearance, a court date will be assigned.
 A filing fee of $25 will be charged by the Superior Court.
 If the judge rules in your favor, the citation fine and court filing fees will be refunded by mail.